 Another challenge that could be encountered is lack of cooperation on the part of the two parties involved in the conflict (Toku, 2014).
 When either of the parties or both parties are reluctant to take active part in the conflict management process, the success of the entire style may not be achieved.
 One of the parties or both parties may refuse to take part in the conflict management process when they probably feel so hurt about the problem.
+According to French and Bell (1999), for a conflict management practice to succeed, the parties involved should be willing to take active part in the entire conflict management process.
+Back and Back (1994) were also consistent with the statement made by French and Bell (1999).

 According to Cronin and Weingart (2007), conflict between or among people is associated with emotions.
 When the person handling the conflict does not have the professional skills needed to deal with the problem, he/she may end up worsening the situation.
 Conflict cannot just be managed by anybody.
 There are some technicalities required in managing conflicts.
-Choosing the appropriate conflict management style could be very challenging but managers still need to jump this heddle and manage the problem.
+Choosing the appropriate conflict management style could be very challenging as suggested by Euwema, Van de Vliert and Bakker (2007).
+But mangers still need to jump this heddle and manage the problem.
 When a wrong approach to handling a particular problem is adopted, the end results could be disastrous (Brooks, 2009).
 It takes a professional to identify and choose the appropriate conflict management style to solve the right problem.

 Another challenge in handling conflict has to do with the two dimensions of conflicts, namely; affective and substantive conflict.
 According to De Drue as cited in Toku (2014), affective conflict which is also known as relationship conflict deals with incompatibilities relating to interpersonal relationships while substantive conflict also known as task conflict deals with incompatibilities associated with group members.
+Substantive conflict was considered as good conflict while affective conflict was considered as bad conflict (De Church & Marks, 2002).
 Rahim (2002) in his studies drew a conclusion that, there was a positive correlation between the two dimensions of conflict and this is considered as a challenge.
 Simmons and Petersons (2000) in their studies also drew a conclusion similar to Rahim's conclusion when they reported a positive correlation between the two dimensions of conflict which were around 0.34 and 0.88.
 However, some few researchers concluded in their studies that there was rather a negative correlation between affective and substantive conflict.